gludington/conditional-visibility/wiki/tutorial.md

    3) A npc Hostile can see other Hostile npc (check out the AE from known the state of this)
 4) Check if the source token has at least a active effect marked with key `ATCV.<sense or condition id>`
 5) Check if the source token has the active effect `blinded` active, if is true, you cannot see anything.
-6) Check if the source token has at least a index value between the index of some active effect of the conditions, this will check the elevation too if the active effect key `ATCV.conditionElevation` is set to true, check out the [TABLES](./tables.md) for details, you can skip this check by using the AE key `ATCV.conditionTargets` explained below.
+6) Check if the source token has at least a index value between the index of some active effect of the conditions, this will check the elevation too if the active effect key:
+   1)  `ATCV.conditionElevation` if set to true, will check if the token are at the same level .
+   2)  `ATCV.conditionDistance` is set to a numeric value, will check if the tokens are near enough to remain hidden
 7) Check if the vision level value of the sense is a number > = of the vision level value of the condition, if the sense is set to `-1` this check is automatically skipped.
 If the condition and the sesne are both set with value `-1` the condition won.

 ## What active effect data changes are used from this module ?